Drup/drup.github.io/_posts/2016-08-02-difflists.md

   | Cons : 'a * ('ty, 'v) t -> ('a -> 'ty, 'v) t
 ```

-If we consider the type of the cons function, we can see it's equivalent to adding one to the type.
+If we consider the type of the `Cons` constructor, we can see it's equivalent to adding one to the type.
 We count with arrows.

 ```ocaml
 # let plus1 l = Cons ((),l)